scheide/dojo-stellar-hashwarriors/README.md

 ## 🚀 Description
 This repository contains all projects developed by HashWarriors team to accomplish "NearX DOJO Stellar" challenges.

-### Week 1 - Block Explorer
+### 📅 Week 1 - Block Explorer
-- Back-end: run a Stellar node on a cloud service.
-- Front-end: build a block explorer.
+- Run a Stellar node on a cloud service and build a block/ledger explorer.

+### 📅 Week 2
+- Loading...

+### 📅 Week 3
+- Loading...

+### 📅 Week 4
+- Loading...

 ## 📂 Folder Structure
-- `week1_block-explorer/`: Contains block explorer project source code
+- `week1/block-explorer/`: Contains block explorer project source code
    - `public/`: Static files that are publicly available.
    - `src/`: Contains all the source code for the project.